apereo/cas/docs/cas-server-documentation/webflow/Webflow-Customization-AUP.md

 <div class="alert alert-info"><strong>Webflow Sequence</strong><p>Remember that acceptable usage policy executes
 after a successful authentication event where CAS has already established the authentication principal, since the policy record is strongly tied to the identified user record.
-Implement this feature before the authentication event would require heavy modifications to the CAS webflow as well as alternative means of storing and remembering decisions such as cookies or browser storage, etc.</p></div>
+Implementing this feature before the authentication event would require rather heavy modifications to the CAS webflow as well as alternative means of storing and remembering decisions such as cookies or browser storage, etc.</p></div>

 To see the relevant list of CAS properties, please [review this guide](../configuration/Configuration-Properties.html#acceptable-usage-policy).